JGAguado/ElectroLab/docs/source/components.rst

 -------------
 .. figure:: images/components/Power_top.png
     :align: left
-    :figwidth: 120px
+    :figwidth: 200px

     Top side view

+The |Product| is powered internally at 3.3V (volts).
+Since the board is battery powered, the most convenient way (and therefore avoiding step-up converters) was to adapt the components to a 3.3V working range.

+The internal circuit for charging the battery (which can be consulted on the :ref:`schematic:`) is ready to handle the nominal 5V from the USB-C port.

+There is a resetable fuse and a voltage regulator (:term:`LDO`) after the battery, in order to prevent the rest of the electronic components to receive the 4.2V of the :term:`LiPo`

 .. figure:: images/components/Power_bottom.png
     :align: right
     :figwidth: 120px

-    Top side view
+    Bottom side view

-The |Product| is powered at 3.3V (volts).
-That is because the different components on board work with a standard 3.3V volts :term:`TTL` level.

-It is important to highlight that there is no power regulation, and therefore the input voltage has to be ~3.3V.
-In general, any USB powering device will offer this 3.3V, so it can be used without any issue.

-The power can be inputted in two different ways: through the USB connector or through the Auxiliary Interface.
-The selection of the power source is done with the switch.

-- The micro USB connector, placed in the upper left side of the board, can be directly plugged to any USB source, like a laptop, a charger or even a power-bank.
-- The Auxiliary Interface consists on the lateral black IDC-16 connector.
-This interface, apart from providing an auxiliary power source to the |Product|, remains as an expansion port for upcoming compatible boards.

 Once the board is powered, not only the Integrated Circuits (:term:`IC`) are being energized, but also the 3.3V bar gets its voltage with respect to the :term:`GND` bar.
+The only exception is the Gas sensor, that needs the 5V from the USB-C, and that will only work when the board is wired to a 5V source.

-The 3.3V & :term:`GND` bar are separated by 3 rows of other pinheads.
+The 3.3V & :term:`GND` bar are separated by 4 rows of other pinheads.
 These headers are interconnected vertically, forming nodes of 4 points for those applications that requires multiple connections in one node.

 .. image:: images/components/BusBar_top.png
   :height: 120px